wenkokke/agda-python/README.md

 pip install agda
 ```

-The PyPI package versions follow the [PvP] version numbers of Agda releases.
+The PyPI package versions follow the [PvP] version numbers of Agda releases, with post-release versions—_e.g._, v2.6.3.post1—for patches and non-breaking changes to the documentation and packaging.

 Binary wheels are provided for the following platforms: